sgng3628/GIST_NOTICE_TO_EMAIL/README.md

 AWS EC2 has email sending limitations to prevent using ex2 as spam maker.
-I have to request following page. https://console.aws.amazon.com/support/contacts?#/rdns-limits
+I have to request following page. https://console.aws.amazon.com/support/contacts?#/rdns-limits Or, I have to check how many mails per day is allowed.

+And the problem of the mail is that gist mail has the problem for receiving it.